BoutemineOualid/WfdbCsharpWrapper/README.md

 At this point, the library wraps all the native C functions and their corresponding data structures and allows the developer to make calls to the native library both using procedural and OOP coding styles.

+The library does not support multithreading access to the signals' data.

 The source code documentation comes from the WFDB Programmer's Guide by George B Moody.

 For more information on the WFDB Library please visit the official page: